- Blue waters and idyllic towns make an island-hopping honeymoon in Greece one of the country’s most sought-after activities.

 If you need the locals’ advice, the crew will recommend you the best place to see and swim in.
 You will have the opportunity to rest on quiet beaches and experience beautiful moments in turquoise waters.
 You will have all you need and the perfect atmosphere for your love to blossom.

-Visiting as many Greek islands as possible should be on the top of everyone’s bucket list.
-Even better, if you can combine a visit to multiple islands in one go, and especially during the most romantic days of your life!
+Visiting as many Greek islands as possible should be on the top of everyone’s bucket list on their romantic getaway to Greece and Italy.
+Even better, if you can combine a visit to multiple islands in one go, especially during the most romantic days of your life!